Dave Trembley needs to move on.

 With a 1-7 start to the 2010 MLB season, most critics would say this is “business as usual” for the Baltimore Orioles.

 Not so fast.

-2010 was stated to be the end of the rebuilding process for the Orioles, as frequently stated by head honcho Andy MacPhail and manager Dave Trembley – and for good reason, considering there was a significant core of young talent, combined with a handful of talented veterans.
+2010 was slated to be the end of the rebuilding process for the Orioles, as frequently stated by head honcho Andy MacPhail and manager Dave Trembley.
+And for good reason, considering the significant core of young talent, combined with a handful of talented veterans.

 Expectations were starting to return to the Charm City – and while they were not dreams of World Series titles just yet, there was a certain buzz and renewed energy by the fanbase clad in orange and black.